browserengineering/book/book/glossary.md

 __Visual effect__: A CSS property that does not affect __layout__.

+__Zoom__: Changing the ratio of CSS sizes to pixels in order to  make content on a web page larger or smaller.

 Computer technologies
 =====================

+__Assistive technology__: Computer software used to assist people in using the computer or web browser.
+The most common are screen readers.

+__CPU__: Centra Processing Unit, a generic piece of hardware that is able to excute computer programs.

+__DukPy__: A JavaScript interpreter used in this book.

 __GPU__: Graphics Processing Unit, a specialized computing chip optimized for tasks common to generating pixel output on computer screens.

+__Process__: An conceptual execution environment with its own code and memory, isolated from other processes by hardware and software computer mechanisms.

+__Python__: A common scripting computer programming language, used in this book to implement a toy browser.

+__Thread__: A single execution command sequence on a CPU.
+Most CPUs have these days can excute multiple threads at once within a single __process__.

+__SDL__: A windowing library for computer programs used in later chapters of this book.

+__Skia__: A raster drawing library for computer programs used in later chapters of this book.

+__Tk__: A UI drawing library for computer programs used in early chapters of this book.